NadavDaniel1/CarGame1/README.md

 # CarGame – Reflex Racing Game
-My first app was developed as part of the mobile application development course at Afeka College Tel-Aviv.

 This game is designed with a dynamic user interface, Google Maps integration, and sensor-based controls, allowing players to dodge falling obstacles while racing for high scores.

 ## Technologies Used